 For information on what these two types of housing comprise at Hanover, please see our Retirement Housing and Extra Care Housing pages.

-Hanover owns a number of properties across its Retirement Housing and Extra Care Housing estates.
-While none of the properties Hanover owns are currently for sale, many of our estates have properties that have been purchased by individual homeowners.
+Hanover owns a number of leasehold and freehold housing estates across its existing Retirement Housing and Extra Care portfolio.
+The individual properties on these estates are owned by leaseholders and freeholders.
 These properties come up for sale on the open market as and when the owners wish to sell.

 In the majority of cases Hanover does not act as an estate agent for homeowner re-sales.
 However, to help those who are interested in purchasing from individual Hanover homeowners, we've compiled the following information: